diegoagd10/langchain/README.md

 ## Dependencies

+The project dependencies are organized into the following categories:

+### Core/Base Libraries

+- pydantic==2.9: Data validation and settings management using Python type annotations.
+- python-dotenv: For loading environment variables from .env file.

+### LangChain Ecosystem

 - langchain: The core framework for building LLM applications.
-- python-dotenv: For loading environment variables from .env file.
-- ipykernel: For running Jupyter notebooks.
 - langchain_community: For community-contributed document loaders and integrations.
+- langchain-text-splitters: For text splitting utilities.

+### AI/ML Libraries

+- sentence_transformers: For sentence-level embeddings using transformer models.
+- langchain-huggingface: For Hugging Face integrations in LangChain.

+### Vector Databases and Storage

+- chromadb: Vector database for storing and retrieving embeddings.
+- faiss-cpu: FAISS vector database for similarity search and clustering (CPU version).
+- langchain_chroma: LangChain integration for ChromaDB vector database.

+### Document Processing

 - pypdf: For loading and processing PDF documents.
 - bs4: BeautifulSoup for web scraping and HTML parsing.
+- pymupdf: Alternative PDF processing library.
 - arxiv: For loading documents from ArXiv.
-- pymupdf: Alternative PDF processing library.
-- langchain-text-splitters: For text splitting utilities.
+- wikipedia: Python library for accessing Wikipedia's API.

+### LLM Providers

 - langchain-openai: For OpenAI embeddings and integrations.
 - langchain-ollama: For Ollama embeddings and local LLM integrations.
-- chromadb: Vector database for storing and retrieving embeddings.
-- sentence_transformers: For sentence-level embeddings using transformer models.
-- langchain-huggingface: For Hugging Face integrations in LangChain.
-- faiss-cpu: FAISS vector database for similarity search and clustering (CPU version).
-- langchain_chroma: LangChain integration for ChromaDB vector database.
-- streamlit: Web framework for creating interactive web applications.
+- groq: Direct Groq API client library.
 - langchain_groq: For Groq API integrations in LangChain.

-- langserve: Framework for deploying LangChain applications as APIs.
+### Web Frameworks

 - fastapi: Modern, fast web framework for building APIs.
 - uvicorn: ASGI web server implementation for Python.
 - sse_starlette: Server-sent events implementation for Starlette.
-- pydantic==2.9: Data validation and settings management using Python type annotations.
-- wikipedia: Python library for accessing Wikipedia's API.
+- streamlit: Web framework for creating interactive web applications.

+### Development and Runtime Tools

+- ipykernel: For running Jupyter notebooks.
+- langserve: Framework for deploying LangChain applications as APIs.

 ## Environment Variables